PreXident/Replayer/README.txt

 1.8
-Focus can now target multiple tags, just list them separated by non-letter character
+Focus can now target multiple tags, just list them separated by non-letter character Added GUI controls to edit gif.width and gif.height (thx to yahiko for reporting)

 1.7
 Info is now printed when mod is about to be loaded